cognitedata/reveal/README.md

 - Update the `.github/CODEOWNERS` files to list your teams email.
 - Modify the tokens and names in the `Jenkinsfile`
 - Customise this `README.md` file!
+- Reset the package.json version back to 0.0.1 and change the name to your apps.

 ### Run e2e tests with testcafe